Stay NJ Could Give You $6,500: The Deadline You Can't Miss

 • Go to the New Jersey State Division of Taxation website to fill out an application online.

-• You’ll need to verify your identity using your driver’s license, state ID, or passport.
+• You’ll need to verify your identity using your driver’s license, state ID or passport.

 • Have on hand your latest property tax bill or property information from the state Tax Assessor’s office.

-• If you prefer to complete the application process by mail, you can print a paper PAS-1 application and mail it to the New Jersey Division of Taxation.
+• If you prefer to complete the application process by mail, you can print a paper PAS-1 application (PDF) and mail it to the New Jersey Division of Taxation.

 How much is Stay NJ?